Luzkan/smells/content/smells/status-variable.md

 - [Mutable Data](./mutable-data.md),
 - [Special Case](./special-case.md).

 They come in different types and forms, but common examples are the `success: bool = False`-s before performing an operation block or `i: int = 0` before a loop statement.
-The code that has them increases in complexity by a lot, and usually for no particular reason, because there most likely exists a proper solution using first-class functions.
-Sometimes, they just clutter the code, demanding other methods or classes to make [additional checks](./special-case.md) before execution resulting in [Required Setup/Teardown Code](./required-setup-or-teardown-code.md).
+The code that has them increases in complexity by a lot, and usually for no particular reason because there most likely exists a proper solution using first-class functions.
+Sometimes, they clutter the code, demanding other methods or classes to make [additional checks](./special-case.md) before execution resulting in [Required Setup/Teardown Code](./required-setup-or-teardown-code.md).

 ### Causation

-The developer might have special cases that could be handled only inside a loop, could not figure out a better solution.
+The developer might have special cases that could be handled only inside a loop and could not figure out a better solution.

 ### Problems

 #### **Comprehensibility**

-It is more difficult to understand the inner workings of a method compared to declarative solution.
+It is more difficult to understand the inner workings of a method than the declarative solution.

 ### Examples